Soluto/stitch/docs/authorization_spec.md

 This example will always evaluate the graphql query, but generally this approach should be used when conditional side effect evaluation is needed

-### Policy that uses a policy query and allows based on the results:
+### Policy that uses another policy as query and allows based on the results

 ```yaml
 kind: Policy